-Pensionhelp referred in its transfer analysis and suitability report to 'critical yield' rates.
+Beacon referred in its transfer analysis and suitability report to 'critical yield' rates.
 The critical yield is essentially the average annual investment return that would be required on the transfer value - from the time of advice until retirement - to provide the same annuity benefits as the DB scheme.
-In this case, Pensionhelp used the existing scheme (BSPS) for the critical yield comparisons, rather than the 'new' BSPS2.
+In this case, Beacon used the existing scheme (BSPS) for the critical yield comparisons, rather than the 'new' BSPS2.

-Pensionhelp now says that using critical yields isn't fair or relevant mainly because Mr S wasn't wanting to buy an annuity.
-However, I disagree with this.
 The critical yield comparison was a requirement from the regulator at the time when advising clients on DB transfers.
 It's also important to point out that the critical yield comparison is only one of a number of different metrics I've used to compare the different schemes.
-And in my view, these all point one way - that Mr S was probably going to receive lower pension benefits overall, as a result of transferring to a type of personal pension plan.
+And in my view, these all point one way - that Mr P was probably going to receive lower pension benefits overall, as a result of transferring to a type of personal pension plan.

-However, before assessing the critical yields in Mr S's case, I think it's important to point out that Pensionhelp could have taken time to compare the benefits of the BSPS2 with transferring out, rather than just using the current BSPS for comparisons.
+However, before assessing the critical yields in Mr P's case, I think it's important to point out that Beacon could have taken time to compare the benefits of the BSPS2 with transferring out, rather than just using the current BSPS for comparisons.
 We know BSPS was being stopped.
-Also, many weeks before this advice, which was dated 25 November 2017, BSPS members had been told that if the RAA was approved, they would have a choice - to move into a new scheme (BSPS2) or into the PPF with the old scheme.
-A newsletter had also been put on a microsite that had been set up to support BSPS members and more details of the BSPS2 had emerged by the time Pensionhelp produced its suitability report.
+Also, many weeks before this advice, which was dated 4 December 2017, BSPS members had been told that if the RAA was approved, they would have a choice - to move into a new scheme (BSPS2) or into the PPF with the old scheme.
+A newsletter had also been put on a microsite that had been set up to support BSPS members and more details of the BSPS2 had emerged by the time Beacon produced its suitability report.

 It's true the situation was dynamic in that some changes were being proposed at that very point, but we know a great deal about the timeline because we've seen many similar complaints to this one.
-And as the existing scheme (BSPS) was clearly no longer an option, using the existing scheme rather than the new one, to make comparisons with, wasn't giving Mr S the best opportunity to make an informed decision about what to do.
+And as the existing scheme (BSPS) was clearly no longer an option, using the existing scheme rather than the new one, to make comparisons with, wasn't giving Mr P the best opportunity to make an informed decision about what to do.
 I think it's also fair to say that despite some uncertainty at the time, the BSPS2 critical yields were likely to be between the BSPS and PPF yields, but most likely much closer to the existing scheme (BSPS).
 In my view, all this shows the advice probably wasn't quite as comprehensive as it ought to have been.

-Having said all that, Pensionhelp said that the critical yield required to match the benefits at the age of 65 in the BSPS, was 6.19% if Mr S took a pension without a tax-free lump sum.
-If taking a tax-free lump sum, the critical yield was 6.73%.
-However, Pensionhelp also calculated the critical yield rates for an earlier retirement, at the age of 60.
-It did this because Mr S had apparently expressed a desire to retire early.
+Having said all that, Beacon said that the critical yield required to match the benefits at the age of 65 in the BSPS, was 6.35% if Mr P took a pension without a tax-free lump sum.
+If taking a tax-free lump sum, the critical yield was 5.54%.
+However, Beacon also calculated the critical yield rates for an earlier retirement, at the age of 57.
+It did this because Mr P had apparently expressed a desire to retire early.

-However, as I'll explain more about later, retirement was still a very long way off for Mr S and so I very much doubt whether retiring at 60 was anything more than something he just aspired to, rather than being part of a real plan.
-For the age of 60, the critical yields came out at 5.98% (no tax-free cash) and 4.94% (with tax free cash) respectively.
+However, as I'll explain more about later, retirement was still a very long way off for Mr P and so I very much doubt whether retiring at 57 was anything more than something he just aspired to, rather than being part of a real plan.
+For the age of 57, the critical yields came out at 8.47% (no tax-free cash) and 7.34% (with tax free cash) respectively.